zereraz/sahebjot.com/content/pages/about.md

 I'm Sahebjot and this is my blog.
-I'm a software engineer, budding entrepreneur, deeply into spirituality, am a **Sikh ☬**.
+I'm a software engineer, budding entrepreneur, deeply into spirituality.
+I am a **Sikh ☬**.

 I started this blog mainly to practice my writing, which isn't great to be honest.